kvassAI/slate/source/includes/_plans.md

 ### Update Recurring Order Plan

-It is only possible to update a plan if `static_plan` is `false`.
+It is only possible to update a plan if `static` is `false` (the default setting).
-Not all fields are possible to update.
+Only the fields listed below are possible to update.

 > Definition